WalkerMitty/VimoRAG/README.md

 - [Acknowledgements](#acknowledgements)

 ## 🎮 Demo (DIY)
-Just input a sentence, then we will retrieve a video, and then feed them to LLM to generate 3D human motion.
+After you input a sentence, the system automatically retrieves a matching video and uses an LLM to produce high-quality 3D human motion.

+### Resources

+For detailed instructions, please refer to the [Dataset README](./readme_dataset.md).

 ### Retrieval